 Is Delta 8 THC legal in Mississippi?

-Delta 8 THC is legal according to Mississippi state law.
+NO, Delta 8 is not legal in Mississippi

 SENATE BILL NO. 2725